 - But (as there was a “but” coming) a study from 2014 found that people who increase their water intake daily also experience better moods, especially in the sleep/wake feelings department.
 In other words, you do not have to drink a gallon of water before you go to bed but have some water to enjoy a deeper state of relaxation, positivity, calm, and satisfaction.

 C. Does Water Help a Hangover?
-Depends What You Mean by “Help”
+Depends on What You Mean by “Help”

-We have all been there: wake up in the morning with a dry mouth, impossible thirst, muscle ache, the certainty that you have another head (which grew overnight), and two headaches.
+We have all been there: wake up in the morning with a dry mouth and displaying some of the most excruciating signs of dehydration: impossible thirst, muscle ache, the certainty that you have another head (which grew overnight), and two headaches at the same time.
 So, does water help a hangover?
 Sure, hydrate plenty during the day to cleanse, eliminate toxins, and pave your way back to feeling like a human being again.

 a comasleep, because, you know, drinking water before bed enhances the functions of your brain and mood.